Flap Surgery: The Basics

 Assessment

-Frequent monitoring of free flaps in the acute postoperative period is important.
-It is strongly recommended that flap assessments are performed at least hourly for the first 24 hours postoperatively, then continued at a reduced increment for the duration of the patient's hospitalization (11).
-Each facility should have standing orders for flap assessment based on the directive of the surgeon or regulatory body.
+Frequent monitoring of free flaps in the acute postoperative period is essential.
+It is strongly recommended that flap assessments be performed at least hourly for the first 24 hours postoperatively and then continued at a reduced increment for the duration of the patient’s hospitalization (11).
+Each facility should have standing orders for flap assessment based on the surgeon’s or regulatory body’s directive.

-In addition to conventional assessments of flaps (physical exam of flap warmth, turgor, capillary refill, color, and Doppler assessment of the vascular pedicle), many adjuncts have been developed including implantable Dopplers to assess blood flow (11).
+In addition to conventional assessments of flaps (physical exam of flap warmth, turgor, capillary refill, color, and Doppler assessment of the vascular pedicle), many adjuncts have been developed, including implantable Dopplers to assess blood flow (11).
 Assessments should include a head-to-toe physical assessment and a focused wound assessment.
-A focused cardiovascular (circulation and perfusion) and integumentary assessment is appropriate.
-Review of lab work indicative of healing status, hemodynamics, and infection should be a priority.
-Standard post-operative assessments following anesthesia, such as respiratory and orientation, should be performed according to facility protocol.
+A focused cardiovascular (circulation and perfusion) and integumentary evaluation is appropriate.
+Review of lab work, indicative of healing status, hemodynamics, and infection, should be a priority.
+Standard post-operative assessments following anesthesia, such as respiratory and orientation, should follow facility protocol.

 • Color of the flap (dusky, blue, pink, pale)